splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

-**What you need to know:**  At this time, trial Twilio accounts require all phone numbers the integration may end up calling (i.e. VictorOps user’s phone numbers) to be verified by following `this process. <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio>`__ If you would like to see how this integration works successfully before verifying numbers or purchasing a Twilio phone number, please
+**What you need to know:**  At this time, trial Twilio accounts require all phone numbers the integration may end up calling (i.e. VictorOps user's phone numbers) to be verified by following `this process. <https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio>`__ If you would like to see how this integration works successfully before verifying numbers or purchasing a Twilio phone number, please